AqwamCreates/DataPredict/docs/API/Models/NaiveBayes.md

 * classesList: A list of classes.
 The index of the class relates to which the neuron at output layer belong to.
 For example, {3, 1} means that the output for 3 is at first neuron, and the output for 1 is at second neuron.

-### showDetails()

-Shows the details of all layers.
-The details includes the number of neurons, is bias added and so on.

 ## Inherited From

 * [BaseModel](BaseModel.md)